 NATALIE: Yep.
-That’s actually… You maybe know, I have a couple of different programs, and my listeners know all this already so I will not reiterate it.
-But that’s one reason I started the second program, the Flying Higher program, because I felt like people were getting out of their relationships and then just staying stuck—just not moving forward and kind of obsessing a bit about what just happened to them.
+You may know, I have a couple of different programs, and my listeners know all this already so I will not reiterate it.
+But that’s one reason I started the second program, the Flying Higher program, because I felt like people were getting out of their relationships and then just staying stuck — just not moving forward and kind of obsessing a bit about what just happened to them.
 We could stay there for the rest of our lives, but why?

-NATALIE: Yeah, it’s kind of… I see how it happens, but it doesn’t work.
+NATALIE: I see how it happens, but it doesn’t work.

 NATALIE: Nice.
 I like that!

 SARAH: I call it designing a life you are excited about living.
 Whether people are getting raises or starting new businesses or writing books or whatever — anything other than obsessing over the crocodile or wrestling with the crocodile.
 Who do you want to be?
 When you were a little girl, your life goal was not to study narcissism.

 NATALIE: Yeah, exactly.
 Let’s talk about “The Systematic Strategy that High-Achieving Women Use to Find Peace, Love, and Confidence After a Toxic Relationship.”
 This is a free thing, and I’ll put a link to the free… What is it, exactly?